Enter password to view case study

 Global Research

 We were given a loose project scope and told to immediately jump into rapid design development.
 My UX manager and I pushed back.
-We argued that designing a global platform without understanding how different territories actually use it was a recipe for failure.
+We argued that designing a global platform without understanding how different territories actually use it would create solutions that worked for no one.

 The Approach

-We split our efforts strategically.
-My UX manager took point on the global research while I kept upper management at bay with design deliverables, buying us the time we needed.
-However, I was her right hand throughout.
-I attended every workshop with middle office teams from 12 territories, reviewed all Zoom recordings and Copilot transcripts, and analyzed them through Condens to generate insights.
+We split our efforts strategically: my UX manager led global research while I managed stakeholder expectations with design deliverables, buying us the time we needed.
+I was her right hand throughout.
+I attended every workshop with middle office teams from 12 territories, reviewed all Zoom recordings and Copilot transcripts, and synthesized insights through Condens that shaped our approach to regional flexibility vs. standardization.

 01